syncwerk/syncwerk-server-installer/README.md

 ### After running the installer

 1. Delete installer script.
 You wont need it anymore and might even seriously damage your system if ran again.
 2. Follow the suggested steps at the end of the installation to finalize your Seafile server installation.
-As a bare minimum you most definitely will want to change the listening IP to a valid DNS name...
+As a bare minimum you most definitely will want to change the listening IP to a valid DNS name.
+Run "seafile-server-change-address" as root

 ### Bugs, suggestions, you name it...